manu624/saturn-datawarehouse/README.md

 ---

+### ✅ Pre-Configured Example Schemas

+To make evaluation easier, the following schemas have already been created on the shared instance based on the example records provided in the assignment:

+- **Personal Details Schema**
+- **Address Details Schema**
+- **Income Details Schema**

 ## ✅ Conclusion

 This system demonstrates a production-inspired backend architecture that supports flexible data ingestion, validation, history tracking, and querying.
 It's extensible, testable, and scalable to real-world use cases with minor enhancements.